Share

 Through its participation in the EU Horizon WaterLANDS programme, the Landscape Finance Lab is assisting GNB in some of its work to engage corporate partners, as well as in developing options for GNB’s governance, including the development of a potential legal entity to formalise responsibilities and establish a vehicle for the flow of finance.

-The Lab is also working closely with the University of Leeds and WaterLANDS Action Site Yorkshire iCASP (a project operating in the GNB landscape area) to identify areas of mutual interest with other peatland landscapes in the UK & Republic of Ireland via the ‘Peatland Finance Collective’ (next in-person meeting will take place in Leeds on 2-3 October 2024).
+The Lab is also working closely with the University of Leeds and WaterLANDS Action Site Yorkshire iCASP (a project operating in the GNB landscape area) to identify areas of mutual interest with other peatland landscapes in the UK & Republic of Ireland via the ‘Peatland Finance Collective’.

 Great North Bog restoration ©North Pennines National Landscape